LeTurt/turtlegod/cryptonote_notes.md

 Might be because the node was synchronizing, it was re-resending this as new transaction until the other node synchs up to it?
 Seems a bit of a waste, but if it works I guess?
-The CN code also maintains a status flag telling whether it has finished synchronizing or not, and discards these messages if it is state such as synchronizing still.
+The CN code also maintains a status flag telling whether it has finished synchronizing or not, and discards these messages if it is in a state such as synchronizing still.
-I actually removed this check for the duration of tracing how transactions are serialized, which might be useful.
+I actually removed this check for the duration of tracing how transactions are serialized, which might be useful in debugging/tracing the serialization.
 This was in CryptoNoteProtocolHandler::handle_notify_new_transactions, the check for

     if (context.m_state != CryptoNoteConnectionContext::state_normal) {